anthonyrs06/web3jumpstart/README.md

 - Will flashswaps be too expensive with gas?
 - What existing contracts can we leverage?
 - Best way to interact with a CEX?
 Is that needed for arb?
+- For load attacks, does origin of request matter?
+Need different IPs or geos?
+Use different contacts?
+  -Does the blockchain care?
+Do the providers aka UniSwap care, monitor, protect?